contagon/evalio/docs/examples/pipeline.md

     m.def("abi_tag", []() { return nb::detail::abi_tag(); });
     ```

 That's all there is to it!
 Pipelines should be fairly easy to implement and are usually just a simple wrapper around your existing code to provide a common interface.
-If implementing in C++, nano
+Once your pipeline is open-source/published/etc, feel free to make a PR to add it to evalio.
+This both improves the visibility of your work and of evalio.